gakonst/VyperWeb3Deploy/README.md

 ### Viper Web3 Deploy
 Requires Viper (https://github.com/ethereum/viper/) installed (https://viper.readthedocs.io/en/latest/installing-viper.html)

-Includes Viper-Wrapper.js:
+Javascript wrapper for the Viper Compiler: ./utils/Wrapper.js:
-Wrapper for the Viper compiler for javascript
+Automatic web3 deployment of contract by bytecode/abi: ./utils/Deployer.js

-Ideally this can be used to integrate Viper contracts in truffle-compile (https://github.com/trufflesuite/truffle-compile/)
+Ideally this can be used to integrate Viper contracts in truffle-compile (https://github.com/trufflesuite/truffle-compile/) and thus in truffle-framework

 ### Installing
 ```